strange97/snce-docker/README.md

 ## PHPStorm remote debug setup (on macOS)

 Following this instruction you will be able to debug your application using PHPStorm and Xdebug.
-This approach require Docker > 17.06 because it relies on a special Mac-only DNS name `docker.for.mac.host.internal` which will resolve to the internal IP address used by the host.
+This approach require Docker > 18.03 because it relies on a special Mac-only DNS name `host.docker.internal` which will resolve to the internal IP address used by the host.

 ### Configure Xdebug port